-Back in October 2020, we got on Zoom with the great guys in Seattle psychedelic rock band Naked Giants to talk about cringiest high school memories, gas station food, and signature dance moves.
-You can listen to this interview here!
+Back in October 2020, we interviewed Seattle psychedelic rock band Naked Giants to talk about cringiest high school memories, gas station food, and signature dance moves.

 When you’re on tour, what’s your go-to gas station order?

 Henry: Oh, it’s one of these interviews!
 I love it.

 Gianni: That’s a great one to lead off with.
 I honestly usually just stay in the car and hold out for a Taco Bell.
 But if I’m super hungry, one of those little Planter’s peanut packages, you know what I mean?
 Try to stay hardy.